AditModi/My-Community-Journey/readme.md

 # Adit Modi – Community Journey

-Hi, I’m Adit — a Solution Architect from Vadodara, India, working at the intersection of AWS, containers, platforms, and AI.
+Hi, I'm Adit — a Solution Architect from Vadodara, India, working at the intersection of AWS, containers, platforms, and AI.

 This repository is my **source of truth** for how I give back to the tech community: meetups, conferences, blogs, newsletters, mentoring, and everything in between.
-It’s not just a portfolio of what I’ve built, but a record of what we’ve built **together**.
+It's not just a portfolio of what I've built, but a record of what we've built **together**.

 ---